php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-fluent-str-padright"></a>
 #### `padRight` {.collection-method}

-The `padRight` method wraps PHP's `str_pad` function, padding the right side of a string with another string until the final string reaches the desired length:
+The `padRight` method wraps PHP's `str_pad` function, padding the right side of a string with another:

     use Illuminate\Support\Str;